Lindor adds to MVP case with 30th HR in Mets win

 "I think that's part of the entire package that he brings," Stearns said.
 "And it's easy to quantify what he does on the field and that's really impressive.
 It's much harder to quantify the impact he has both by what he says and also by how he acts.
 He works so hard.
 He takes so much pride in not only in his preparation, but also ensuring that his teammates prepare appropriately.
 And it's the entire package that I think allows him to contribute so much to the organization."

-In the other dugout, Boston Red Sox manager Alex Cora beamed talking about Lindor before Tuesday's game.
-He recalled meeting Lindor in Puerto Rico as a minor-league player when Lindor was a little leaguer.
+In the other dugout, Red Sox manager Alex Cora beamed talking about Lindor before Tuesday's game.
+He recalled meeting Lindor in Puerto Rico as a minor league player when Lindor was a little leaguer.
 He knows the Lindor family, also from the city of Caguas, well.

 "He's just an impactful individual," Cora said.
 "There's a vibe about him that not too many guys have at the big-league level.
 From the walk-up song, [when] this place is going nuts, to his smile to the energy to the commitment to the structure to the discipline.
 This kid is on point with everything.
 Just to watch him play, it brings joy to us.
 We love watching him play."